ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Solomon Islands](/prayer/notes/solomon-islands.html)
+This week we pray for [Burkina Faso](/prayer/notes/burkina-faso.html)

-If you missed it, we last prayed for [Cambodia](/prayer/notes/cambodia.html)
+If you missed it, we last prayed for [Solomon Islands](/prayer/notes/solomon-islands.html)

 ## Prayer App